 Hatthaka Alavaka, son of Alavaka, was saved by the Buddha in his childhood.
 As he grew older, he started practicing Vipassana and became an Anagami (the third stage of liberation).
 He had great leadership skills and was adept at uniting people.
 He was highly praised by the Buddha for his four qualities - generosity, sweet voice, volition to help others and equanimity.

-This book contains the life stories of these two great lay meditators, their conversations with the Buddha and other meditators which throw light on the subtle aspects of the Dhamma and skills important in worldly realms.
+This book contains the life stories of these two great lay meditators, their conversations with the Buddha and other meditators which throw light on the subtle aspects of the Dhamma and skills that are important in worldly life.

 This book is ideal for Vipassana meditators as well as non-meditators.